Labor Law and Labor Relations

-The department is headed by Adv.
-Shabtai Michaeli, who has many years of experience representing and consulting public, semi- public and international employers, as well as employee unions and large and low scale corporations.
-Adv.
-Michaeli has been involved in the setting of numerous precedents that have fashioned Israeli labor law, such as Bibiring v.
+Our team has also been involved in the setting of numerous precedents that have shaped Israeli labor law, and These precedents include: Bibiring v.
 El Al, which laid down rules with regard to employee class actions in the workplace; Issakov v.
 Panaia et al., in which clear legal criteria were prescribed with regard to employers’ monitoring their employees’ email; Bashir Koka v.
-Yossi Schwartz, which concerned the severance pay of Palestinian employees who were dismissed due to the Israeli disengagement from Gaza; The National Union v.
-Head of labor Relations, which firs determined the authorities of the Head of labor Relations in respect to registration of collective agreements and its output, and more.
+Yossi Schwartz, which concerned the severance pay of Palestinian employees who were dismissed due to the Israeli disengagement from Gaza, and many more.

 Employee Rights and the Remuneration of Senior Officers

-The department’s lawyers are expert in all aspects of the relationship with senior employees and corporate officers, in the scope of contracts of employment or contracts for the provision of services and consultancy.
+We also have vast experience in advising on issues affecting the delicate balance between employers and senior employees and corporate officers.
+As such, we regularly act for clients in the scope of contracts of employment or contracts for the provision of services and consultancy.
 The department acts for the client in the whole process from the stage of negotiations until execution of the relevant agreement.
 Similarly, the department also acts for its clients in proceedings relating to the termination of the relationship with senior employees and corporate officers.
 In addition, the department also specializes in the various different methods of remunerating senior employees, including the preparation of bonus and incentive plans for executives, options and phantom stock options.

 Litigation – Civil and Criminal